roperscrossroads/meshinfo-lite/README.md

 ## Chat

-If you're using this and have questions, or perhaps you want to join in on the dev effort and want to interact collaboratively, come chat with us on [#meshinfo on the SacValleyMesh Discord](https://discord.gg/tj6dADagDJ).
+If you're using this and have questions, or perhaps you want to join in on the dev effort and want to interact collaboratively, come chat with us on [#meshinfo on Meshtastic ZA Discord](https://discord.gg/cmFCKBxY).

 ## Running